 This particular covered patio adopts thick brick pillars and stone flooring to emphasize its strength.
 I think that the open layout is an invitation to spend time inside, especially with the French country furniture and the outdoor kitchen.

 Using the right elements and patterns, brick gazebos can be rather luxurious if you want them to be.
 And I imagine that this is exactly what an outdoor living room looked like in medieval times.

 The gazebo featured in this picture plays with several design elements to achieve a classy style.
 This octagonal gazebo design gives an instant boost of elegance, while the scale-like roof gives a fashionable, classic touch.

 I especially like how this covered patio is both open and enclosed to deliver cozy vibes while letting you know that privacy isn’t an issue.

 This charming little gazebo looks like something right out of a medieval movie!
 The stone brick construction is a signature of the era, but it works really well in this backyard setting.

-It definitely excels when it comes to privacy, thanks to the enclosed design and somewhat narrow entrances.
-The dome-shaped roof is simple enough to let the rough aesthetics shine through.
+It definitely excels when it comes to privacy, thanks to the covered patio design and somewhat narrow entrances.
+I think that the dome-shaped roof is simple enough to let the rough aesthetics shine through.

 This magnificent gazebo can be exactly what you need if you want a lavish centerpiece to decorate your garden.
 As you can see, the design looks like a downsized version of ancient Roman or Greek architecture, talk about a show stopper!